Updated June 2023

-- Have a minimum value of AED 1 million as per the title deed
+- have a minimum value of AED 1 million as per the title deed

-- Have a minimum share value of AED 1 million by the applicant (and spouse collectively), in case there are multiple owners
+- have a minimum share value of AED 1 million by the applicant (and spouse collectively), in case there are multiple owners

-- Be in the name of the applicant (not the applicant’s spouse); if owned by a company, the company must be 100 percent owned by the applicant
+- be in the name of the applicant (not the applicant’s spouse); if owned by a company, the company must be 100 percent owned by the applicant

-- Be fully paid, if unmortgaged
+- be fully paid, if unmortgaged

 - If mortgaged, the payment amount to date should be no less than AED 1 million

-- Not be off-plan
+- not be off-plan

-- Located in Dubai
+- must be located in Dubai

 Copy of title deed

-Your property should fulfil the following criteria:
+Your property should fulfill the following criteria:

-- The property value (and not mortgage value) as per the title deed must be at least AED 500,000.
+- the property value (and not mortgage value) as per the title deed must be at least AED 500,000.

-- The property should be 100% owned by the applicant.
+- the property should be 100% owned by the applicant.

-- If there are shared owners, the applicant’s and spouses’ share must be at least AED 500,000.
+- if there are shared owners, the applicant’s and spouses’ share must be at least AED 500,000.

-- The property should not be off-plan.
+- the property should not be off-plan.

 Proof of savings letter